polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 > The "message in" and "message out" registers could be used to send/receive small amounts of data such as a message ID, a numerical index, a custom control data structure, or a pointer to another location in memory (DDR, LIM, etc.)

 - Two associated interrupts:
   - message present interrupt: set when a message posted by the sending processor is available to be consumed on the receiving hart

   - acknowledge interrupt: set when a message posted by the sending processor has been retrieved by the receiving hart

 ![ihcc-zoom](images/ihcc-zoom.png)

 > Note: The purpose of this IHC is to provide a signaling mechanism between harts.
 Therefore, the actual data to be shared between software contexts should be located in a shared memory area which is not part of the IHC.
 Some examples of shared memory areas include DDR or LIM.

+<a name="#inter-hart-communication-interrupt-aggregator-ihcia"></a>

 ### Inter-Hart Communication Interrupt Aggregator (IHCIA)